caturandi-labs/caturandi-labs/README.md

 Hi Nice to meet you, i am Catur Andi Pamungkas

-I'm a software engineer based in Indonesia the great archipelagos 🇮🇩 with 7 years of experience in architecture design, engineering, and programming.
+I'm a software engineer based in Indonesia the great archipelagos 🇮🇩 with years of experience in architecture design, engineering, automating and programming.

 - 🔭 I’m currently working at GRTech Sdn.
 Bhd